 In Year 7 students study Religious Education, English, Mathematics, Science, History (HSIE), Technology, Music and PDHPE.

-In Year 8 the students complete their required hours in Religious Education, English, Mathematics, Science, Geography (HSIE), Technology, PDHPE, Languages other than English (Italian or Japanese),and Visual Arts.
+In Year 8 the students complete their required hours in Religious Education, English, Mathematics, Science, Geography (HSIE), Technology, PDHPE, Languages other than English (Italian),and Visual Arts.

 Stage 5: Year 9 and Year 10